 Lime: The Gentle Guardian

 Where clay absorbs, lime protects.
-This ancient mineral finish brings luminous depth to walls while actively purifying the air you breathe — a material that has sheltered humans for millennia and feels as relevant today as ever.
+This ancient mineral finish brings luminous depth to walls while purifying the air you breathe.
+It has sheltered humans for millennia and feels as relevant today as ever.

 Quick Takeaways